Master the SQL WHERE Clause: The Complete Beginner-to-Advanced Guide You Wish You Had Earlier

 GROUP BY Department;

--- HAVING filters after grouping
+-- HAVING after grouping

 SELECT Department, COUNT(*)